Portofino transmitter: Features

-a very unusual antenna, which consists of a wire which is fixed on a rope that is spun over a distance of 590 metres between a rock anchor and a 130 metres tall lattice tower, which carries the FM-/TV-broadcasting antennas.
+a very unusual antenna, which consists of a wire which is fixed on a rope that is spun over a distance of 590 metres between a rock anchor and a 123 metres tall lattice tower, which carries the FM-/TV-broadcasting antennas.

 This may be the only broadcasting transmitter in Europe, which uses a wire span over a valley as part of the antenna system.

-Close to the main tower, there is a second lattice tower with triangular cross section.
+Close to the main tower, there was a second lattice tower with triangular cross section.